Colorado Public Health Partners Receive Nearly $3 Million in Funding to Support Community Health Workers

 Learn More Through Our Informational Webinar

-In this informational webinar, attendees will learn more about the Community Health Worker Training Program, how to become a host site for CHWs, details about the curriculum, and how to apply if you are interested in training.
+Learn more about the Community Health Worker Training Program, how to become a host site, details about the curriculum, and how to apply if you are interested in training through our informational webinar.

 The Alliance of Colorado Community Health Workers, Patient Navigators and Promotores de Salud

 The Alliance promotes policies, programs, and partnerships that: reduce and eliminate barriers to quality health care both within health systems and the community; reduce disparities in health outcomes; and foster ongoing health equity.
 The Alliance believes that every Coloradan has an equal opportunity to obtain healthcare that personally addresses their medical, mental, emotional, social determinants, and spiritual health needs.

 Patient Navigation and Community Health Worker Training Program (PNCT)